jarviscanada/jarvis_data_eng_TristanTapson/README.md

 # Tristan Tapson .
 Jarvis Consulting

-I am a recent McMaster University Computer Science graduate looking to practice my skills in a professional environment; currently, I am working for Jarvis Consulting as a software developer.
-Since high school, I have always enjoyed the wide range of problems that programming can let me solve, as well as the many complexed challenges that accompany working towards a well structured solution.
+I am a recent McMaster University Computer Science graduate; currently, I am working for Jarvis Consulting as a software developer, where I am applying modern technology and industry standards to various real world problems and projects.
+Through programming, I am able to enjoy the wide range of problems that it can let me solve, as well as the many complexed challenges that accompany working towards a well structured solution.
+Pertaining to this, I have utilized many technologies (such as Java, RDBMS, Docker, Linux, Springboot) to complete my recent projects.
 I have also tutored high school students in mathematics and programming.
 Coding is an excellent tool to utilize in solving many various problems that we encounter in our lives, and can also be used to make our lives substantially easier if applied correctly.

 ## Skills

-**Proficient:** Java, Linux/Bash, C/C++, Object Oriented Programming (OOP), Git
+**Proficient:** Java, Linux/Bash, C/C++, OOP, Git

-**Competent:** RDBMS/SQL, HTML/CSS, Algorithms, Agile/Scrum, Unit Testing, IntelliJ IDE
+**Competent:** HTML/CSS, Agile/Scrum, JUnit Testing, IntelliJ IDE, Docker

-**Familiar:** Python, Haskell, Elm, Concurrent Programming, Docker, Spring Framework
+**Familiar:** Python, Haskell, Elm, Concurrent Programming, RDBMS/SQL, Spring Framework

 ## Jarvis Projects